StefanoCecere/awesome-opensource-unity/README.md

 - [ParticleEffectForUGUI](https://github.com/mob-sakai/ParticleEffectForUGUI) - This plugin provide a component to render particle effect for uGUI in Unity 2018.2+.
 The particle rendering is maskable and sortable, without Camera, RenderTexture or Canvas.
 - [ShinyEffectForUGUI](https://github.com/mob-sakai/ShinyEffectForUGUI) - Shiny effect of uGUI, which does not need mask or normal map.
 - [FancyScrollView](https://github.com/setchi/FancyScrollView) - A scrollview component that can be implemented flexible flexible animation.
-- [Juicy Healthbar](https://twitter.com/AntonPantev/status/1140063685655826432) - "I made the Juicy Health Bar from @reuno's Unite LA talk.
-It's pretty great!".
+- [Juicy Healthbar](https://twitter.com/AntonPantev/status/1140063685655826432) - A Juicy Health Bar from @reuno's Unite LA talk.
 - [UIWidgets](https://github.com/UnityTech/UIWidgets) - UIWidget is a Unity Package which helps developers to create, debug and deploy efficient, cross-platform Apps.
 - [PageTurningUIEffect](https://github.com/lobeyjon/PageTurningUIEffect) - A page turning UI effect made with unity, the paper deformation is determined by the pins' position on it.
 - [Unity-WinForms](https://github.com/Meragon/Unity-WinForms) - Windows Forms wrapper for Unity.